modio/modio-docs/public/en-us/modio/terms-user-consent.md

 ## User Flow

-Here is how the user consent and acceptance flow should work:
-1. User attempts an action requiring authentication (i.e. subscribe to mod).
-2. User is presented with an acceptance dialog (required once).
-3. On acceptance, proceed with your chosen authentication method, and ensure you indicate to the mod.io backend that the user has provided consent (using the authentication endpoint `terms_agreed` field).
+You should prompt players for consent before using any mod.io functionality, such as on startup, or before launching any UGC browsers.
+Once they have accepted the Terms of Service, you should proceed to authenticate them with your chosen authentication provider, ensuring you pass `terms_agreed=true`.

-4. On rejection, exit the authentication process, and do not attempt to authenticate the user.
+If the user rejects the TOS, you should exit the authentication process and do not attempt to authenticate them.

-### Example

-This example flow is how the consent process is presented in the mod.io Unity and Unreal Engine in-game UIs.
+The way your terms and authentication flow should be implemented is as follows:
+1. At an appropriate time (when the user is opening your UGC browser, on startup, etc), display the Terms of Use.
+2. If the user agrees to the Terms of Service, proceed to the next step.
+Otherwise, halt the process and do not proceed with authentication.
+3. Store that the user has accepted the terms of service, such as in local storage or cloud user profile storage.
+4. Perform any platform-specific authentication to get the appropriate token to exchange for a mod.io auth token.
+Visit the Authentication page for each platform you wish to authenticate to for further details.
+5. Exchange that platform specific authentication token for a mod.io OAuth token by calling the mod.io Authentication methods
+6. On success, you will have a token that can be used for all mod.io calls for that user.
+All official mod.io plugins will use this OAuth token for all user requests.

 ## Implementation